danielbrouwer08/i3Minimize/README.md

 	xdotool (used for getting the XID of the application to be minimized) i3 (obviously)
 	gtk3
-	xterm (should not be neccesairy necessary in the future)
+	xterm (should not be necessary in the future)

 # Installation
 First clone this repository using the following command: